featherbear/UNSW-COMP6445/site/content/professionalism/the-forensics-method.md

 Document the state of the room, i.e how many computers, how many devices, how many devices are on.

+## Lead Investigator

+\-

 ## Ethics Investigator

 The ethics investigator is responsible for directing which assets and documents are part of the scope.
 Without explicit consent from the ethics investigator, an item cannot be seized.

+## Conflict

+What if the lead investigator and ethics investigator have different 'opinions'.
+Probably don't work on the asset.

+***

+## Seizure

+Depending on the type of seizure method, certain parts/items may not be part of the scope.

+For example, if a warrant is regarding the emails in an Outlook desktop client, the system's recycling bin folder (and unallocated) space is not part of the warrant scope.
+If an entire image of the disk is required, then whilst the recycling bin folder will be included in the image dump - the recycling bin folder cannot be used as part of evidence.

+***

+# Work Journals

+Notes, general observations

+***

+# Acquisition Sheets

+Formal documents (later submitted)